 To reduce pain, we may prescribe medications or other methods.
 We can also use EUS to perform celiac plexus neurolysis (CPN), a procedure that blocks nerves in order to alleviate pain.

-In addition to nutrition therapy and pain management, your care team provides other integrative oncology services throughout your treatment, such as naturopathic medicine, oncology rehabilitation and mind-body medicine, to help keep you strong, reduce side effects and improve your well-being.
+In addition to nutrition therapy and pain management, your care team provides other supportive care services throughout your treatment, such as naturopathic medicine, oncology rehabilitation and mind-body medicine, to help keep you strong, reduce side effects and improve your well-being.

 Meet the gastroenterology team

-After spending 30 years as a gastroenterologist in private practice, Dr. Jeffrey Weber joined CTCA at Western Regional Medical Center (Western) as the Director of Gastroenterology & Metabolism in February 2009.
+After spending 30 years as a gastroenterologist in private practice, Dr. Jeffrey Weber joined CTCA Phoenix as the Director of Gastroenterology & Metabolism in February 2009.

 Dr. Weber sees patients with gastrointestinal cancers, as well as patients who are suffering from gastrointestinal complications due to cancer treatments such as chemotherapy and radiation therapy.